Ordisoftware/Hebrew-Calendar/README.md

 - Improve IPC.
 - Some UI/UX improvements and fixes.
 - Reorganize and add some web links about Hebrew, Jewish institutions, Rabbis and YouTube.
-- Add some youtube celebration playlist links.
+- Add some YouTube celebration playlist links.
 - Fix and add celebration study links about TheTorah.com and ReformJudaism.org.
 - Serilog WinForms must remains at v2.3.1